deepseek-ai/DeepSeek-LLM/README.md

 ---
 **Instruction Following Evaluation:** On Nov 15th, 2023, Google released an [instruction following evaluation dataset](https://arxiv.org/pdf/2311.07911.pdf).
 They identified 25 types of verifiable instructions and constructed around 500 prompts, with each prompt containing one or more verifiable instructions.
 We use the prompt-level loose metric to evaluate all models.
+Here, we used the first version released by Google for the evaluation.
+For the Google revised test set evaluation results, please refer to the number in our paper.

 <div align="center">
   <img src="images/if_eval.png" alt="result" width="70%">
 </div>

 ---